Legoless/LegoCV/README.md

 ## Installation

+### Prerequisites

+For LegoCV you need `cmake`.
+Install it with `brew install cmake` and make sure you have Xcode Command Line tools installed.
+Trigger with `xcode-select --install` to check.
+Also make sure you use latest Xcode version and not Beta for master branch.

+### CocoaPods

 LegoCV can be installed with [CocoaPods](https://cocoapods.org) or [Carthage](https://github.com/Carthage/Carthage).
 It's only dependency is OpenCV framework, which can be downloaded from their website.

 ```ruby